tuttlebr/flair-on-nvidia-triton/README.md

 docker compose up ner-english-fast
 ```

+and from within the Jupyter Lab terminal, `python3 flair_model_surgery.py`.

 ## Launch Triton Server

 The prior model conversion step will place the `model.pt` file in the `workspace/triton-models/flair-ner-english-fast/1` folder.
 This will then be bound to the container for serving and will be the model_repo.
 The default configuration assumes serving is done on an NVIDIA GPU but this could be modified here: `workspace/triton-models/flair-ner-english-fast/config.pbtxt`